amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 In this example, the user requests the volume integral of the water density over the entire domain at three different times.
 Amanzi will also support integrals and point samples of phase fluxes.
-Note that times specified may not necessarily fall within the time interval of the present simuluation.
-The format of the data structure used to convey the observation data includes a flag for each time to indicate whether the quantity was successfully filled.
+Note that times specified may not necessarily fall within the time interval of the present simulation.
+The format of the data structure used to communicate the observation data back to the calling function includes a flag for each requested time to indicate whether the quantity was successfully filled.

 7. Chemistry
 =======================================